AdejokeAdeoye/RL_ASSIGNMENT_TWO/README.md

 3. **Value Iteration**

-Value iteration combines policy evaluation and improvement in each step to iteratively update the value function until convergence.
+This is similar to the that of policy iteration, row 0 column 1 corresponding to the blue special state has the highest value function.

    ```
    [[ 2.17050563  4.73313425  2.06972222  1.2647418   1.77863494]